vineet98-code/totalitycorp-frontend-challenge/tesla/README.md

 # Tesla Clone PROJECT

-Tesla Clone builds with ReactJS + Styled Components) and have navbar, footer with responsive features.
+Tesla Clone builds upon React JS + Styled Components(for CSS) and have many features like Navbar and Sidebar, Footer with responsive features, onhover button features also added with animations.

 ## Authors